RoenLie/weave/packages/lit-jsx/README.md

 - Children not working: Access children via `props.children` in function components
 - TypeScript errors: Ensure function component signatures match `(props: any) => JSX.Element`

+**Dynamic tag name issues**
+- Dynamic tags not compiling to static templates: Ensure you're using the `.tag` property pattern
+- `toTag` not working: Make sure to access the result with `.tag` property (`<MyTag.tag>` not `<MyTag>`)
+- Runtime errors with dynamic tags: Verify `toTag()` is used to create tag objects, not plain strings
+- TypeScript errors with dynamic tags: Use `toTag()` function for proper typing of HTML elements
+- Static template compilation failing: Check that jsx-lit can detect `.tag` property usage in JSX

 ### Debugging Tips

 1. **Check compiled output**: Use browser dev tools to see the actual generated code